-In connection with the restructuring plan announced in May 2024, there was one equity award modification, which accelerated the vesting condition of a former executive's RSUs as a part of his consulting and separation agreement.
-Accordingly, we recognized \$1.1 million of stock-based compensation expense related to the modification for the quarter and fiscal year-to-date ended June 30, 2024.
+In connection with the 2024 Restructuring Plan (as defined in Note 12 "Restructuring Costs"), there was one equity award modification, which accelerated the vesting condition of a former executive's RSUs as a part of his consulting and separation agreement.
+During the third quarter of 2024, we recognized an immaterial amount of stock-based compensation expense related to the equity modifications.
+For the fiscal year-to-date ended September 29, 2024, we recognized \$1.3 million of stock-based compensation expense related to the modifications.

-For the quarter ended July 2, 2023, there was no equity award modification.
-For the fiscal year-to-date ended July 2, 2023, we recognized \$ 21.1 million of stock-based compensation expense related to the modifications in connection with the retirement or resignation of several of our former officers and executives, which impacted the vesting conditions as the term of equity award exercise period was extended and certain of the equity awards were accelerated and vested immediately.
+For the quarter ended October 1, 2023, there was no equity award modification.
+For the fiscal year-to-date ended October 1, 2023, we recognized \$21.1 million of stock-based compensation expense related to the modifications in connection with the retirement or resignation of several of our former officers and executives, which impacted the vesting conditions as the term of equity award exercise period was extended and certain of the equity awards were accelerated and vested immediately.